huang-x-h/huang-x-h.github.io/_posts/2014-03-20-sencha-touch-cordova.md

 		                        # includes Sencha Touch theme by default

 		    icons               # Application icons for all mobile devices
-		                        # When replacing these default images with your own,
+		                        # When replacing these default assets/images with your own,
 		                        # make sure the file name and the dimension stays exactly the same
 		        ...
 		    loading             # Application start-up screens for iOS devices
 		                        # Similarly to icons, make sure the file names and
 		                        # dimension stays the same
 		        ...
-		    images              # Put other images used by your application here
+		    assets/images              # Put other assets/images used by your application here

 		index.html
 		app.js                  # Contains application's initialization logic